 - “Madonna of Port Lligat” (1950) – Estimated value $25 million but remains in a private collection.

-Given the increasing market demand for religious art, Christ of Saint John of the Cross would likely be among the most expensive Salvador Dalí paintings ever sold, should it ever be made available.
-While Christ of Saint John of the Cross is not available for direct investment, its significance in Dalí’s artistic legacy influences the market for similar religious and metaphysical works by the artist.
+Given the growing market demand for religious art, Christ of Saint John of the Cross would likely rank among the most expensive Salvador Dalí paintings ever sold if it were ever made available.
+While direct investment is not possible, its significance in Dalí’s artistic legacy shapes the market for similar religious and metaphysical works.

 - Historical and Religious Importance: One of Dalí’s most celebrated masterpieces, frequently ranked among the greatest religious artworks of all time.